d42-schemas/d42-docs/docs/quick-start.md

 ---
 id: quick-start
-title: Quick Start
 slug: quick-start
 ---
 # Quick Start

-d42 package provides several tools for defining, generating, validating, and substituting data based on data models defined using the district42 data description language.
+The `d42` package is a comprehensive toolkit for data modeling, which includes functionalities for definition, generation, validation, and substitution of data models using a robust data description language.

 ## Installation